GenesisFR/HowToBecomeGoodAtShooters/README.md

 - immune reviver drones and warhounds can be destroyed by Hostile Negotiations from the Negotiator's Dilemma gear set even though no icons will be displayed above them (TODO: verify if warhounds can be destroyed)
 - immune reviver drones, turrets and warhounds can be disrupted
 - killing marked targets with Negotiator's Dilemma counts as skill kills (useful for the Cool Skills Challenge)
+- staggering oneself with an EMP sticky while using a laptop completes the animation instantly
 - tactical challenges are group-wide, therefore you don't have to be the one completing them to get the reward (they still need to be selected though)
 - try to complete the hardest objective first (ex: destroying a server in the back of a room) as you'll be likely to struggle to complete it later on
 - try to leave 1 or 2 mobs alive so you can complete objectives early (reinforcements don't spawn until clearing most mobs in a wave) or revive downed teammates